 What are small blackbirds with yellow beaks called?

-European or common starlings are a species of birds that can be found all over the world.
+European Starling otherwise known as the Common Starling is a species of bird that can be found all over the world.
 They are small, blackbirds with yellow beaks.
 They are very common and can be found on almost any continent.

 Do robins have yellow beaks?